 - You want to confidently proclaim that your site has an accessible web presence and has been certified by a recognized leader in web accessibility.

-WebAIM can offer either, depending on the needs of your organization.
+WebAIM can offer either one-time or regularly scheduled certifications, depending on the needs of your organization.
 If you are creating content that is unlikely to change over time, a one-time certification might be sufficient.
 In this case, we will usually provide you with a document stating that WebAIM certified the accessibility of your site on a specific date.

-The standard can vary depending on your needs.
-If your organization is either part of or does business with the US federal government, then you must verify that your site conforms with Section 508 of the Rehabilitation Act.
-Many other countries or states in the U.S. have laws regarding accessibility.
-If you are more concerned with the overall accessibility, then you may consider site certification based on the Web Content Accessibility Guidelines (WCAG).
-WebAIM can even help you devise your own accessibility standard and/or policy to which we can help you attain and certify compliance.
+The Web Content Accessibility Guidelines (WCAG) are primarily the basis for our evaluations, though we will also document other accessibility issues not defined in the guidelines.
+If your organization is either part of or does business with the US federal government, then we can verify that your site conforms with Section 508 of the Rehabilitation Act.
+Many other countries or states in the U.S. have laws regarding accessibility which we can evaluate to.
+WebAIM can even help you create your own accessibility standard and/or policy to which we can help you attain and certify compliance.

 WebAIM site certifications are for a specific date and compliance level.
 It is up to you to ensure that your site maintains that level of accessibility over time.
 Of course, WebAIM can help you in these efforts by auditing and re-certifying your site upon request or at regular intervals.